Real-World Humanoid Locomotion with Reinforcement Learning: Materials and Methods

-In our evaluations on real hardware, our approach shows promising results in terms of adaptability and robustness to different terrains and external disturbances.
-However, it still has some limitations that need to be addressed in future work.

-One limitation is that the policy is not perfectly symmetrical, as the motors on two sides do not produce identical trajectories.
-This results in a slight asymmetry in the robot's movement, with the controller being better at lateral movements to the left compared to the right.
-Additionally, our policy has errors in tracking the commanded velocity.
-We also notice that here is a minor difference in trajectories between two consecutive time cycles.
-Despite these limitations, our approach has shown potential in adapting to different terrains and handling external disturbances in real-world scenarios.

-Another limitation is that under excessive external disturbances, for example, a very strong pull of a cable in our experiments, can cause the robot to fall.
-Please see the supplementary materials for video examples of failure cases.
+For the deployment on hardware, we run the neural network policy at 50 Hz and the joint PD controller at 1 kHz.
+We can get access to joint encoders and IMU information through the API provided by Agility Robotics.
+We found that a combination of dynamics, terrain, and delay randomization leads to a high-quality sim-to-real transfer.

-Finally, the Isaac Gym simulator does not support accurate simulation of under-actuated systems.
-In this study, we employed approximation methods to represent the four-bar linkage structure.
+Finally, since the Isaac Gym simulator does not support accurate simulation of under-actuated systems, it poses additional challenges for sim-to-real transfer.
+In this study, we employed approximation methods to represent the closed kinematic chain structure.
 We believe that our framework will benefit from improving the simulator in the future.